|

 Aragorn sighed.
 "I know what you must hope they mean, Legolas.

-And I have heard it said that our dreams during the twelve days
+And I have heard it said that our dreams during the twelve

-of Yuletide foretell our future."
+days of Yuletide can foretell our future."

 The elf's expression almost broke Aragorn's heart.

-"But in truth, mellon nín," the man continued,
+"But, in truth, mellon nín," the man

-as you want it to be."
+of the future as you want it to be."

-"Now-please be careful, my lady," said Dínendal.
+"Now please be careful, my lady," said Dínendal.

 Eowyn nodded, solemnly.